web1992/read/js/webpack.md

     },
 ```

-In most cases, you probably would want to use webpack-dev-server, but let's explore all of the above options.
+In most cases, you probably would want to use `webpack-dev-server`, but let's explore all of the above options.

 ## code splitting